-Here, (a) follows from Lemma 4 and (b) follows from Lemma 3, claim 1 in Appendix II and the fact that $\rho^{r-1}\sqrt{1+\rho^{2r}}\to \rho^{2r-1}$ as $\rho\to\infty$.
-D. Discussion 1) Space-Time Coding Versus Relaying Solutions: The (conventional) cooperative diversity setup (e.g., [7]) assumes that the cooperating relays use a distributed space-time code to achieve the diversity-multiplexing tradeoff in Theorem 2.
+1) Space-time Coding vs. Relaying Solutions: The (conventional) cooperative diversity setup (e.g. [7]) assumes that the cooperating relays use a distributed space-time code to achieve the diversity multiplexing tradeoff in Theorem 2.
 Development of practical space-time codes is an active area of research.
-Recently, there has been considerable progress toward developing practical codes that achieve the diversitymultiplexing tradeoff over MIMO channels.
-In particular, it is known that random lattice based codes (LAST) can achieve the entire diversity-multiplexing tradeoff over MIMO channels [17].
-Moreover, it is noted in [21] that under certain conditions, the analytical criterion such as rank and determinant criterion for MIMO links also carry over to cooperative diversity systems.10 However, some practical challenges will have to be addressed to use these codes in the distributed antenna setting.
-1) The codes for MIMO channels assume a fixed number of transmit and receive antennas.
-In cooperative diversity, the number of antennas depends on which relays are successful in decoding and hence is a variable quantity.
-2) The destination must be informed either explicitly or implicitly which relays are transmitting.
+Recently there has been considerable progress towards developing practical codes that achieve the diversity multiplexing tradeoff over MIMO channels.
+In particular it is known that random lattice based codes (LAST) can achieve the entire diversity multiplexing tradeoff over MIMO channels [16].
+Moreover it is noted in [20] that under certain conditions the analytical criterion such as rank and determinant criterion for MIMO links also carry over to cooperative diversity systems 10.
+However some practical challenges will have to be addressed to use these codes in the distributed antenna setting: (a) The codes for MIMO channels assume a fixed number of transmit and receive antennas.
+In cooperative diversity, the number of antennas depends on which relays are successful in decoding and hence is a variable quantity. (b) The destination must be informed either explicitly or implicitly which relays are transmitting.

+10However it is assumed that the destination knows the channel gain between source and relay for Amplify and Forward.

 Opportunistic relaying provides an alternative solution to space time codes for cooperative diversity by using a clever relaying protocol.
-The result of Theorem 4 suggests that there is no loss in diversity-multiplexing tradeoff11 if a simple analog relaying based scheme is used in conjunction with opportunistic relaying.
+The result of Theorem 4 suggests that there is no loss in diversity multiplexing tradeoff11 if a simple analog relaying based scheme is used in conjunction with opportunistic relaying.
 Even if the intermediate relays are digital, a very simple decode and forward scheme that does eliminates the need for space-time codes can be implemented.
 The relay listens and decodes the message in the first half of the time-slots and repeats the source transmission in the second half of the time-slots when the source is not transmitting.
 The receiver simply does a maximal ratio combining of the source and relay transmissions and attempts to decode the message.
 Theorem 3 asserts that once again the combination of this simple physical layer scheme and the smart choice of the relay is essentially optimum.

-The diversity-multiplexing tradeoff is plotted in Fig. 6.
-Even though a single terminal with the "best" end-to-end channel conditions relays the information, the diversity order in the high SNR regime is on the order of the number M+1 of all participating terminals.
+The diversity-multiplexing tradeoff is plotted in fig. 6.
+Even though a single terminal with the "best" end-to-end channel conditions relays the information, the diversity order in the high SNR regime is on the order of the number M + 1 of all participating terminals.
 Moreover, the tradeoff is exactly the same with that when space-time coding across M relays is used.